Process Service

 Support orders don't update themselves.
 When someone starts a new job, picks up cash work, or moves in with a partner, the numbers change - but the court order stays the same until someone proves it.
 If you know the other side is hiding income or living a lifestyle that doesn't match what they claim, we help you put that on paper.

-- Also useful for: cohabitation evidence in support disputes, cash-income vs. lifestyle mismatches, and tracing business interests - including shell companies, undisclosed partnerships, and property held through LLCs or trusts.
+• Also useful for: cohabitation evidence in support cases, cash-income vs. lifestyle mismatches, and tracing business interests - including shell companies, undisclosed partnerships, and property held through LLCs or trusts.

 View Dedicated Financial Support Investigations Page